 Answering general questions

 Law students gain valuable real-life experience at the SHRC, which promotes public interest law and pro bono work.
-The volunteer effort at the SHRC teaches students early in their legal careers the value of using their skills to provide assistance to indigent people.
-The hours accumulated by each volunteer can be applied to the Chicago-Kent Certificate of Service, which is awarded to law students who complete 50 hours or more of community service.
+Through their volunteer work, students learn the value of assisting those who do not otherwise have access to legal help.
+Volunteer work at the SHRC can be applied toward the Chicago-Kent Certificate of Service, which is awarded to law students who complete 50 hours or more of community service.

 For more information on volunteering at the SHRC, email email@example.com.